Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Stephanie Blythe's recent operatic appearances (as of 2001) include an impressive array of house debuts in new productions, among them the Opera Bastille's Falstaff as Mistress Quickly, and Seattle Opera singing Fricka in both Rheingold and Walküre.
 She has a close working relationship with the Opéra Bastille, as well as with the Metropolitan Opera.
 Among the operatic roles she performs are Comelia in Giulio Cesare, Juno in Semele, Baba the Turk in The Rake's Progress, as well as the title roles in Carmen, La Grand Duchesse, and L'italiana in Algeri.

-Stephanie Blythe regularly works with the world's finest conductors, including Yves Abel, James Conlon, Charles Dutoit, Mark Elder, James Levine, Sir Charles Mackerras, John Nelson, Mstislav Rostropovich, Patrick Summers, and Michael Tilson Thomas, along with such orchestras as the New York Philharmonic, the Boston Symphony Orchestra, the Chicago Symphony Orchestra, the Orchestra of the Age of Enlightenment, the Ensemble Orchestral de Paris, the Los Angeles Philharmonic, the San Francisco Symphony, the Philadelphia Orchestra, the Orchestra of St. Luke's, the Minnesota Orchestra, and the Atlanta Symphony.
+Stephanie Blythe regularly works with the world's finest conductors, including Yves Abel, James Conlon, Charles Dutoit, Mark Elder, James Levine, Sir Charles Mackerras, John Nelson, Mstislav Rostropovich, Patrick Summers, and Michael Tilson Thomas, along with such orchestras as the New York Philharmonic Orchestra, Boston Symphony Orchestra, Chicago Symphony Orchestra, Orchestra of the Age of Enlightenment, Ensemble Orchestral de Paris, Los Angeles Philharmonic Orchestra, San Francisco Symphony Orchestra, Philadelphia Orchestra, Orchestra of St. Luke's, Minnesota Orchestra, and Atlanta Symphony Orchestra.

 Stephanie Blythe also maintains an active recital and concert calendar.
 Her New York debut in November 1994, the Judith Raskin Memorial Recital, was followed by a recital with the Marilyn Horne Foundation (1995).
-She was a soloist in the Water for Africa Benefit in Toronto (with Louis Quilico) and an alto soloist in Händel's Messiah with the National Symphony in Washington, DC.
-In the summer of 1996, she sang Respighi's Il Tramonto with the Audubon Quartet and in the 1997-1998 season, made her Lincoln Center recital debut at the Walter Reade Theater with pianist Warren Jones as accompanist and sang Mahler's Symphony No. 8 at the San Francisco Symphony's Mahler Festival.
-In December 1998, she sang Händel's Messiah with the Minnesota Orchestra and the Florida Philharmonic.
+She was a soloist in the Water for Africa Benefit in Toronto (with Louis Quilico) and an alto soloist in G.F.
+Handel's Messiah with the National Symphony Orchestra in Washington, DC.
+In the summer of 1996, she sang Ottorino Respighi's Il Tramonto with the Audubon Quartet and in the 1997-1998 season, made her Lincoln Center recital debut at the Walter Reade Theater with pianist Warren Jones as accompanist and sang Gustav Mahler's Symphony No. 8 at the San Francisco Symphony Orchestra's Mahler Festival.
+In December 1998, she sang G.F.
+Handel's Messiah with the Minnesota Orchestra and Florida Philharmonic.
 Recently she premiered in New York Vignettes: Ellis Island, a song cycle written especially for her by Alan Smith, gave a USA recital series co-presented by the Marilyn Home Foundation, and made her debut at Alice Tully Hall as part of the Great Performers series.

 Stephanie Blythe is the 1999 recipient of the prestigious Richard Tucker Music Foundation award.

-Stephanie Blythe made her recording debut in a programme of arias by Händel and Bach conducted by the Baroque specialist John Nelson.
+Stephanie Blythe made her recording debut in a programme of arias by G.F.
+Handel and J.S.
+Bach conducted by the Baroque specialist John Nelson.

 Contributed by